-The Company is committed to pay royalties at the rate of 3.0% to 3.5% to the government of Israel through the Office of the Chief Scientist ("OCS") on proceeds from sales of products in which the government participates in the research and development by way of grants.
+The Company is committed to pay royalties at the rate of 3.0% to 3.5% to the government of Israel through the Authority on proceeds from sales of products in which the government participates in the research and development by way of grants.
 The obligation to pay these royalties is contingent on actual sales of the products and, in the absence of such sales, no payment is required.
 The commitment is on a product by product basis, in an amount not exceeding the total of the grants received by the Company, including interest accrued thereon, and is linked to the U.S. dollar.
 Grants are subject to interest at a rate of LIBOR (cost of borrowing funds in U.S. dollars).
-As of March 31, 2016 and 2015, the aggregate contingent liability to the OCS was \$11,919 and \$11,624, respectively.
+As of March 31, 2017 and 2016, the aggregate contingent liability to the Authority was \$12,221 and \$11,919, respectively.

-Royalty payments to the OCS were \$86, \$38 and \$0 for the years ended March 31, 2016, 2015 and 2014, respectively.
+Royalty payments to the Authority were \$112, \$86 and \$38 for the years ended March 31, 2017, 2016 and 2015, respectively.